dubchild/jt2024/src/content/blog/intentional-consultants-website-audit.md

 ## TL;DR

 I did an extensive site audit that produced a blueprint for my client to approve and share with their developers.
 I declined to step on any other devs toes and just provided the suggestions to improve the site for different groups of users.
+Many of the images are slides from the final document you can see here:

+INSERT FINAL DOC PDF.

 ### **Tools**